 Long-Term Incentives.
 We recognize long-term incentive opportunity as an important element of the total executive compensation program for NEOs.
 Long-term incentives are intended to retain and motivate executives and to encourage a strong link between Management objectives and shareholder long-term interests.
-Our long-term incentives include the Officers Long-Term Incentive Plan (the "Long-Term Incentive Plan") described below, together with long-term incentives provided through grants of stock options in previous fiscal years and restricted stock.
+Our long-term incentive sinclude the Officers Long-Term Incentive Plan (the "Long-Term Incentive Plan") described below, together with long-term incentives provided through grants of stock options in previous fiscal years and restricted stock.

 Officers Long-Term Incentive Plan.
 Our NEOs are eligible for incentive awards under the Long-Term Incentive Plan (the "Long-Term Incentive Plan").
 Each year, the Committee establishes a three-year performance plan to promote our long-term growth and profitability and to attract and retain executives by providing the officers an opportunity for an incentive award consisting of restricted shares of the Company's Common Stock in order to encourage stock ownership and promote the Company's long term growth and profitability.
-Under the Long-Term Incentive Plan, the amount of a NEO's incentive compensation for the three-year period is calculated to be in direct linear proportion to our measured financial performance expressed as a percentage against compensation targets for each participant, as approved by the Committee.
-NEOs may be entitled to earlier vesting of awards under the Long-Term Incentive Plan in the event of a "Change of Control" (as defined in the Long-Term Incentive Plan), or as otherwise specified by the Committee.
+Under the Long-Term Incentive Plan, the amount of an NEO's incentive compensation for the three-year period is calculated to be in direct linear proportion to our measured financial performance expressed as a percentage against compensation targets for each participant, as approved by the Committee.
+NEOs may be entitled to earlier vesting of awards under the Long-Term Incentive Plan in the event of a "Change of Control" (as defined in the Long-Term Incentive Plan), or as otherwise specified by the Committee upon retirement, for example.
 See "Potential Payments upon Termination or Change of Control - Long-Term Incentive Plan Payments" below.

 The awards for achieving results under these overlapping but separate Long-Term Incentive Plans may vary by each three-year period and by NEO.
 In general, the awards are based upon our financial performance as measured against the specific three-year plan established by the Committee.
 The Committee has established financial measurements and awards for each specific three-year plan (as defined below).
 The Committee selected the metric of ROE to be utilized for each of the Long-Term Incentive Plans reflected below.
 The Committee believes that the metric of ROE, which is an additional financial metric separate from the net income and ROIC metrics utilized under the Officers Incentive Compensation Plan, provides for a more complete measurement of the NEOs effectiveness and the value created for shareholders on a long-term basis.
 In addition, the Committee determined that awards, if any, under the Long-Term Incentive Plans would be made solely in restricted stock subject to a one-year holding period, in order to encourage stock ownership and promote our long-term growth and profitability and mitigate risk.
+The value of the stock awards are taxable to the NEO upon grant and deductible by the Company for the tax purposes at that time.

 The formula used to determine ROE for the Long-Term Incentive Plans is to use the average of annual stockholders equity for the three year time-frame as defined by the respective plans divided by the corresponding three year cumulative net income.
+The Long-Term Incentive Plans provide for a bonus of 25% of the annualized base salary at the beginning of the performance period to be awarded in restricted stock if the target ROE is achieved.
+The annualized salary figure utilized for measurement is the salary in place for each participant as defined in the respective plan.